go-gorm/gorm.io/pages/gen/database_to_structs.md

 ## Methods Template

-When generating structs from databae, you can also generate methods with a template for them by the way, for example:
+When generating structs from database, you can also generate methods with a template for them by the way, for example:

 ```Go
 type CommonMethod struct {